 Chances are you’re cheering as your baby masters each new skill: rolling over, clapping, sitting up.

 But there’s one milestone you may not look forward to: teething.
 It can be a challenge, and it can make your normally happy, playful baby cranky and uncomfortable.

 Teething tends to happen at around 6 months of age, the same time that children naturally start to get sick more often.
 The immune protection they got in the womb begins wearing off.

 It can be hard to tell what’s causing your little one’s discomfort.
 Is it teeth?
 Or an illness?

 Give your pediatrician a call whenever you're concerned, but certain symptoms can offer clues.

 Drools all the time.
 Expect some slobber as teeth begin pushing outward.
 More than half of all babies drool when teething, recent research shows.
 Sometimes all that extra saliva can cause a rash to develop on the chin, cheeks, and neck.

 Gnaws on things.
 An even more common symptom, according to that same research: gum irritation.
 It affects more than 85% of teething babies.

 Your child may respond by biting or chewing on toys or other objects.
-Or you may see him rubbing his gums or cheeks.
-He may feel better after gumming a cold washcloth, pacifier, or teething ring.
+Or you may see them rubbing their gums or cheeks.
+They may feel better after gumming a cold washcloth, pacifier, or teething ring.

 Is less interested in solids.
-If your baby has already started on solid foods, you may notice that she wants them less in the days leading up to a new tooth.
+If your baby has already started on solid foods, you may notice that they want them less in the days leading up to a new tooth.
 As long as your child is still drinking plenty of breast milk or formula, it’s not something to worry about.